wolfeidau/rake-bamboo-plugin/README.md

         --format RspecJunitFormatter
         --out rspec.xml

-3. Add a JUnit test task to your Job and configure it to look for respec.xml which contains the test results.
+3. Add a JUnit test task to your Job and configure it to look for rspec.xml which contains the test results.

 # Roadmap